cloudify-examples/cloudify-environment-setup/README.md

-# Cloudify Environment Blueprint
+# Cloudify Environment Setup

-Provisions infrastructure and starts a Cloudify Manager.
+Blueprints that provision infrastructure and start a Cloudify Manager.

 ### purpose